 - If somebody does try to rob you, just hand it over.
 Your petty cash is not worth dying for, so diffuse the danger by just giving them what they want.

-- Be careful with going out at night, partying, drinking too much, or doing any sort of drugs.
+- Be careful with going out at night partying.
 You are just going to put yourself in danger if you go out by yourself.
 If you do want to do this sort of thing, head out as a group with likeminded people from your accommodation – never alone.